openstack/python-troveclient/README.rst

 can specify the one you want with ``--os-region-name`` (or ``export OS_REGION_NAME``).
 It defaults to the first in the list returned.

+Argument ``--profile`` is available only when the osprofiler lib is installed.

 You'll find complete documentation on the shell by running ``trove help``::
     usage: trove [--version] [--debug] [--os-username <auth-user-name>]